-The probationary period begins with an appointment as a full-time or reduced-load tenured/tenure-tracked faculty member (see Section 2.1.1) at the rank of instructor or higher, and ordinarily shall not exceed six full academic years of service (or its
+The probationary period begins with an appointment as a full-time or reduced-load tenured/tenure-tracked faculty member (see Section 2.1.1) at the rank of instructor or higher, and ordinarily shall not exceed six full academic years of service (or its equivalent for reduced-load appointments) at the college [university].

-September 2020 updated 9/11/20

-48 | P a g e

-equivalent for reduced-load appointments) at the college [university].
 If newly hired faculty members are given credit for previous teaching experience (shortening the length of the probationary period), this information ordinarily will be stated in writing in the initial contract, in accord with Section 2.3.6.
+Candidates who apply for third year review with fewer than two years of probationary status at the-college [university], and/or promotion and/or tenure with fewer than six years of probationary status at the-college [university], may choose the evidence they provide from former institutions (recognizing that the procedures, standards, and criteria can vary at other institutions).
+Candidates arriving with previous experience aas a faculty member at another accredited higher education institution can choose to include evidence of accomplishments from the prior six years, including material produced while at another institution.